farshidmousavi/P2P-Messenge/README.md

 Open a Pull Request

-📜 License
+## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License Version 2.0.

-⚠️ Privacy & Security Notes
+## ⚠️ Privacy & Security Notes
 Privacy: Your IP is only visible to directly connected peers

 Security: Message encryption is currently disabled (can be added)